jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

     operations.
     1. By the *component* label `component=kernel` - useful when needing to identity only kernels and not other enterprise-gateway components.
 (Note, the latter can be isolated via `component=enterprise-gateway`.)

+    Note that since kernels run in isolated namespaces by default, it's often helpful to include the clause `--all-namespaces` on commands that will span namespaces.
+To isolate commands to a given namespace, you'll need to add the namespace clause `--namespace <namespace-name>`.
-2. Each kernel pod is named by the invoking user (via the `KERNEL_USERNAME` env) and its kernel_id (env `KERNEL_ID`).
+1. Each kernel pod is named by the invoking user (via the `KERNEL_USERNAME` env) and its kernel_id (env `KERNEL_ID`).
 This identifier also applies to those kernels launched within `spark-on-kubernetes`.
+1. As noted above, if `KERNEL_NAMESPACE` is not provided in the request, Enterprise Gateway will create a namespace using the same naming algorithm for the pod.
+In addition, the `kernel-controller` cluster role will be bound to a namespace-scoped role binding of the same name using the namespace's default service account as its subject.
+Users wishing to use their own kernel namespaces must provide **both** `KERNEL_NAMESPACE` and `KERNEL_SERVICE_ACCOUNT_NAME` as these are both used in the `kernel-pod.yaml` as `$namespace` and `$service_account`, respectively.
-3. Kernel pods have restart policies of `Never`.
+1. Kernel pods have restart policies of `Never`.
 This is because the Jupyter framework already has built-in logic for auto-restarting failed kernels and any other restart policy would likely interfere with the built-in behaviors.
-4. The parameters to the launcher that is built into the image are communicated via environment variables as noted in the `env:` section above.
+1. The parameters to the launcher that is built into the image are communicated via environment variables as noted in the `env:` section above.
-5. If the kernelspecs hierarchy is exposed with a Persistent Volume, the `kernel-pod.yaml` file will contain the `mountPath` and PVC name.

 ### KubernetesProcessProxy
 To indicate that a given kernel should be launched into a Kubernetes configuration, the